redis/redis-doc/topics/replication.md

 How Redis replication deals with expires on keys
 ---

-Redis expires allow keys to have a limited time to live.
+Redis expires allow keys to have a limited time to live (TTL).
 Such a feature depends on the ability of an instance to count the time, however Redis replicas correctly replicate keys with expires, even when such keys are altered using Lua scripts.